m-movahhedinia/simple-multi-source-rag/README.md

 The web UI should load in your browser.
 It may take it a few seconds to load completely.
 You can use the sidebar to upload one or more PDFs.
 The instructions get appended to the default prompt.
+For better performance, change the code to use one of OpenAI's models.